 Standard Enthalpy of Formation Comparison

-How does the standard enthalpy of formation of a compound differ from that of an element in its standard state?
+What is the key difference between the standard enthalpy of formation of a compound and that of an element in its standard state?

 A